 - Set up the server tools

-- Optionally edit the config.py to your liking, details examples
+- Optionally edit the config.yml file to your liking, detailed examples are in examples/config.yml

 - Within fdroid, make a directory called repo and put APK files in it.